 - You were a passenger in a vehicle driven by a co-worker who caused your wreck.
 Your employer could face vicarious liability for your co-worker’s negligence.

-Filing a claim against your non-subscriber employer and other negligent parties following a car crash can be complicated.
+Filing a claim against your non-subscriber employer and other negligent parties following a car accident can be complicated.
 You need an experienced attorney who handles both car crash and non-subscriber employer workplace injury cases.
 To learn how we can help you and about our experience in these cases please contact us online or call us directly at 817.380.4888 to schedule your free consultation.

 We help injured workers throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.